Sneakers Blu-ray Movie

 The disc's main menu can be set in one of the following languages: Japanese, English, French, Italian, German, Spanish, Portuguese (Brazil), Spanish (Latin America), Czech, Danish, Dutch, Finnish, Greek, Hungarian, Korean, Norwegian, Polish, Portuguese, Russian, Swedish, Thai, Turkish, and Mandarin.

-The high-definition transfer has been struck from a dated master which was most likely used for previous DVD releases of the film.
+The high-definition transfer has been struck from a dated master, which was most likely used for previous DVD releases of the film.
 Unsurprisingly, depth and clarity have a tendency to fluctuate.
 The entire film also looks quite dark (which is a regular side effect on transfers struck from older masters) and soft.
 Even daylight sequences have a tendency to look subdued and flat (see screencapture #2).
-Color reproduction also does not impress - instead of a wide range of healthy colors there is a limited range of elevated browns, reds, and blues.
+Color reproduction also does not impress - instead of a wide range of healthy colors, there is a limited range of elevated browns, reds, and blues.
 The good news is that unlike so many high-definition transfers Universal Pictures has used for catalog releases, this high-definition transfer isn't overwhelmed by edge-enhancement.
 Additional degrainig corrections have not been performed either.
 Lastly, there are no large cuts, debris, damage marks, stains, or warps.
 However, there are various tiny flecks that can be seen throughout the films.
 (Note: This is a Region-Free Blu-ray release.
-Therefore, you will be able to play it on your PS3 or SA regardless of your geographical location.
+Therefore, you will be able to play it on your player regardless of your geographical location.
 For the record, there is no problematic PAL or 1080/50i content preceding the disc's main menu).

 Sneakers Blu-ray Movie, Audio Quality 4.0 of 5